fengyeduan/AIConnect-Miner-Release/README.md

 AIConnect Miner allows users to contribute to the AIConnect network by performing AI inference tasks in exchange for rewards.
 This guide will take you through the necessary steps to set up your mining operation.

-For curious readers to learn more about the hardware requirements for AI inference, read [AIConnect's Guide to AI article](https://AIConnectai.medium.com/AIConnects-guide-to-ai-beginner-s-series-part-2-db77458a62dd).

 ##  Quick Start Guide